|Website URL : http://www.molevalley.gov.uk/index.cfm?articleid=17698|

 After the visit and analysis of any responses from the consultation process, the Planning Officer may contact you if they think that your proposal is not acceptable, but could be improved by amendments.
 If you agree with the changes, you will need to submit your revised plans and drawings within a time limit.
 MVDC may need to notify the neighbours of the revised plans, giving them a short time to respond if they wish.
 Their original responses will still be relevant.
 If the proposal requires radical change to be acceptable, MVDC may suggest that you withdraw the application and submit a new application, rather than refuse it.

 At the conclusion of the process, the Planning Officer will write a report on your application, referring to any relevant planning history and policies, representations from neighbours, and responses from consultees.
 The report will identify the main issues and discuss each in turn, and will usually conclude with a recommendation to either approve with conditions, or refuse.
 Most decisions on applications are made by Planning Officers under powers delegated by MVDC.
 However, a few are referred to the Development Control Committee for Councillors to make a decision.
+Further information about delegation can be found on the 'Constitution' page (see 'Related Pages').

 The principal categories of application that are determined under delegated powers are: